nus-cs2113-AY2021S2/ip/docs/README.md

 4. Other Information
 ## Quick Start
 1. Ensure you have Java 11 or above installed.
 You can verify this with the command `java --version` in the CLI.
-2. Download the latest version of `Duke.jar` from [here](https://github.com/e00426142/ip/releases).
+2. Download the latest version of `DUKE.jar` from [here](https://github.com/e00426142/ip/releases).
 3. Open the CLI and navigate to the folder your `Duke.jar` is located at.
-4. Type in the command `java -jar Duke.jar` to initiate the programme.
+4. Type in the command `java -jar DUKE.jar` to initiate the programme.
 5. You will see the following example below if the programme is run correctly.
 ```
  ____         _